fluffy/blinky/design.md

 # ESD

 The SN74LVC1G14 provide ESD protection.
 The USB has pretection with the TODO chip.
+The USB power CC1/2 power monitor circuits have no protection.
 The AD8397 for audio ciricuits on blink board have no protection on current design.
 The ADA4807 on clock board have no protection.
 The power input on clock board has no protection.

+# UI and Modes

+Buttons controll the varios modes.

+Sync button causes it to sync to an input.
+If it has GPS then use that, otherwise if have sync in, use that.

+Display button moves between: blink, audio latency, off

+Mute button moves between: rx only, rx & tx

 # TODO